Band-structure effects on superconductivity in Hubbard models: Model Problems

 \subsection{Bilayer model}

-The dispersion for the bilayer square lattice with (intra-layer) nearest-neighbor hopping $t$ and inter-layer hopping $t_{\perp}$, is given as follows:
+The dispersion for the bilayer square lattice with (intra-layer) nearest-neighbor hopping $t$ and interlayer hopping $t_{\perp}$, is given as follows:

 The $(+)$ and $(-)$ band correspond to the bonding and anti-bonding states between the layers, respectively.
-As in the case of the checkerboard pattern, we again have a particle-hole symmetric system with perfect nesting for $(\pi,\pi)$ at half filling, but the Van-Hove singularity does not coexist with the perfect nesting unless $t_{\perp}=0$.
-We will consider the case in which $n_{\textmd{el}}$ is slightly less than 1, where this nesting is imperfect, but none-the-less results in a significant peak in $\chi$ at $(\pi,\pi)$.
+As in the case of the checkerboard pattern, we again have a particle-hole symmetric system with perfect nesting for $(\pi,\pi)$ at half filling, but the Van Hove singularity does not coexist with the perfect nesting unless $t_{\perp}=0$.
+We will consider the case in which $n_{\textmd{el}}$ is slightly less than 1, where this nesting is imperfect, but none-the-less results in a significant peak in the effective interaction at $(\pi,\pi)$.

 When $t_{\perp}\approx 0$, the bilayer essentially behaves as two independent copies of the square lattice.
 There are two almost identical electron-like Fermi surfaces from each of the bands, where the one from the $(+)$ band is slightly larger.
-On the other hand, for sufficiently large $t_{\perp}$, the Fermi surface from the $(+)$ band closes around $(\pi,\pi)$ and becomes a hole pocket, while the one from the $(-)$ band remains an electron pocket around $(0,0)$.
-(See Fig.~\ref{bilayerFS}) A Van Hove singularity occurs at a critical value of $t_\perp/t$ at the border between these two regimes.
+On the other hand, for sufficiently large $t_{\perp}$, the Fermi surface from the $(+)$ band closes around $(\pi,\pi)$ and becomes a hole pocket, while the one from the $(-)$ band remains an electron pocket around $(0,0)$ (see Fig.~\ref{bilayerFS}).
+A Van Hove singularity occurs at a critical value of $t_\perp/t$ at the border between these two regimes.

-Fig.~\ref{bilayerpairing} shows the pairing strengths of the bilayer system as a function of $t_{\perp}/t$ for $n_{\textmd{el}}=0.95$.
-The pairing symmetry is $d_{x^{2}-y^{2}}$ for $t_{\perp}/t\approx0$ which is inherited from the case of $t_{\perp}=0$.
-Superconductivity is enhanced around the Van Hove singularity at $t_{\perp}/t \approx 0.09$, and there is a transition around $t_{\perp}/t \sim 1$, past which the dominant form of superconductivity is an unconventional $s$-wave which changes sign between the electron and the hole pocket. ($s_{\pm}$) This pairing solution makes the best use of the large effective interaction at the momentum transfer of $(\pi,\pi)$ due to the approximate nesting.
-Note that the approximate degeneracy of $s_\pm$ and $d$-wave at the instability level does not necessarily imply the existence of an intermediate $s+id$ phase~\cite{zhang-09prl217002,tesanovic-10prb134522,thomale-11prl117001,platt-12prb180502,hirschfeld-11rpp124508}.
+Figure \ref{bilayerpairing} shows the pairing strengths of the bilayer system as a function of $t_{\perp}/t$ for $n_{\textmd{el}}=0.95$.
+The pairing symmetry is $d_{x^{2}-y^{2}}$ for $t_{\perp}/t\approx0$, which is inherited from the case of $t_{\perp}=0$.
+Superconductivity is enhanced around the Van Hove singularity at $t_{\perp}/t \approx 0.09$, and there is a transition around $t_{\perp}/t \sim 1$, past which the dominant form of superconductivity is an unconventional $s$-wave that changes sign between the electron and the hole pocket. ($s_{\pm}$) This pairing solution makes the best use of the large effective interaction at the momentum transfer of $(\pi,\pi)$ due to the approximate nesting.
+Note that the approximate degeneracy of $s_\pm$ and $d$-wave at the instability level does not necessarily imply the existence of an intermediate $s+id$ phase. \cite{zhang-09prl217002,tesanovic-10prb134522,thomale-11prl117001,platt-12prb180502,hirschfeld-11rpp124508}